TheBevyFlock/bevy_cli/docs/src/cli/web/getrandom.md

 getrandom_02 = { version = "0.2", features = ["js"], package = "getrandom" }
 ```

-This activates the necessary feature flags for `getrandom`, accounting for both v0.2 and v0.3 (as they can both be in the dependency tree).
+This activates the necessary feature flags for `getrandom`, accounting for both v0.2 and v0.3 (as they can both be in the dependency tree, depending on the Bevy version used).

 Additionally, you need to add `--cfg getrandom_backend="wasm_js"` to your `RUSTFLAGS`.
 This can be done in several places: